alejandroereyes/grocery-link/README.md

   * To request products that match by name; returns each product's info and retailers that carry the item: `/api/products/byname?client_id=CLIENT_ID&secret_id=SECRECT_ID&name=PRODUCT_NAME`

   ## Details
-    * Canvas.JS was used to chart dynamic charts, `http://creativecommons.org/licenses/by-nc/3.0/deed.en_US`
+    * Canvas.JS was used to create dynamic charts, `http://creativecommons.org/licenses/by-nc/3.0/deed.en_US`